Ocean Exploration (11.011)

 Renewals

-Renewals are conducted by negotiation with the OAR/OER and subject to availability of funds.
+Renewals are conducted by negotiation with the NOAA and the Office of Oceans and Atmospheric Research and NOAA Ocean Exploration and subject to availability of funds.

-Progress reports require program information.
-Required every six months.
-Progress interim reports every six months and a final report at the end of the award period.
-Required as part of the interim and final progress reports.
-No performance monitoring is required.
+Performance Reports: Performance interim reports every six months and a final report at the end of the award period.

 Records